-Permeability of SMC is very low, consistent with most concretes.
-Owing to a favorable state of stress and isothermal conditions, the SMC will remain intact.
-Because little brine is available to alter concrete elements, minimal degradation is possible.
-Resistance to phase changes of salt-saturated concretes and mortars within the WIPP setting has been excellent.
+3 Permeability of SMC is very low, consistent with most concretes.
+Owing to a favorable state of saturated concretes and mortars within the WIPP setting has been excellent.
 These favorable attributes combine to assure concrete elements within the Salado will remain structurally sound and possess very low permeability for exceedingly long periods.